tanaynistala/geo-guide/_country-guides/IND.md

 - Jammu and Kashmir `JK`
 - Ladakh `LA`
 - Lakshadweep `LD`
-- Puducherry `PY`
+- Puducherry/Pondicherry `PY`

 Odisha and Uttarakhand were renamed from Orissa and Uttaranchal, respectively, which is why two state codes are provided.
 Dadra and Nagar Haveli and Daman and Diu were previously two separate Union Territories, and codes for both are provided above, although today only the latter (`DD`) continues on.
+Telangana split off from Andhra Pradesh, so `AP` can still be found on signs in the area.

 # License Plates

 License plate designs in India are not strictly regulated, although there are primarily two types of license plates.
+Private vehicles carry white-backed license plates with black text **{
+<span style={{padding: '0.25rem', color: 'black', backgroundColor: 'lightgray', borderRadius: '0.25rem', display: 'inline-block'}}>AB 12 CD 3456</span>
-Private vehicles carry white-backed license plates with black text, while commercial vehicles (taxis, trucks, government vehicles, etc.) carry yellow-backed license plates with black text.
+}**, while commercial vehicles (taxis, trucks, government vehicles, etc.) carry yellow-backed license plates with black text **{
+<span style={{padding: '0.25rem', color: 'black', backgroundColor: 'gold', borderRadius: '0.25rem', display: 'inline-block'}}>AB 12 CD 3456</span>
+}**.
 Occasionally these colors can be inverted, most commonly on luxury cars and higher-ranking government vehicles, or can be found using the local script (see [Language](#language)).

 Indian license plates follow a simple format that can make it easy to narrow down your location if you find an unblurred plate: